Royal New Zealand College of General Practitioners: National Advisory Council

 The Council is the listening post for all College members and relays critical viewpoints from their local Faculty or Chapter regarding policy issues, priorities for policy work and other opinions from around New Zealand to the Board.
 The Council is composed of one member from every Faculty and Chapter all over New Zealand.

 Other representative groups

-Faculties and Sub-faculties
+Faculties

 College faculties are based on geographical areas, and include: Northland, Auckland, Waikato/Bay of Plenty, Gisborne, Hawkes Bay, Manawatu, Taranaki, Wellington, Nelson-Marlborough, Canterbury, Otago, and Southland.

 Faculty representation sallow members to be involved in discussion and decision-making at a regional level.
 All college members are automatically assigned to a regional faculty and will receive information about faculty activities directly.

 Te Akoranga a Māui

 The College's Māori representative group Te Akoranga a Māui is involved in every part of its work, from strategic level to operational level.
 Membership of Te Akoranga a Māui are open to members who identify as Māori.

 The name of Te Akoranga a Māui holds special significance for its members and for the College.
 Māui refers to Sir Māui Pōmare, the first Māori doctor to graduate from any medical school, and Akoranga means teaching, learning and education.

 With more than 150 members, Te Akoranga a Māui is the first indigenous representative group established in any Australian or New Zealand medical college.